nervosnetwork/rfcs/rfcs/0003-ckb-vm/0003-ckb-vm.md

 VM layer in CKB is used to perform a series of validation rules to determine if transaction is valid given transaction's inputs and outputs.

 CKB uses [RISC-V](https://riscv.org/) ISA to implement VM layer.
-To be more precise, CKB uses rv64imac archivecture: it is based on core [RV64I](https://riscv.org/specifications/) ISA with M standard extension for integer multiplication and division, A extension for atomic operations, and C standard extension for RCV(RISC-V Compressed Instructions).
-Note that for now, CKB doesn't support floating point instructions, this might be added in future versions if needed.
+To be more precise, CKB uses rv64imc archivecture: it is based on core [RV64I](https://riscv.org/specifications/) ISA with M standard extension for integer multiplication and division, and C standard extension for RCV(RISC-V Compressed Instructions).
+Note that CKB doesn't support floating point instructions, a CKB script developer can choose to pack a softfloat implementation into the binary if needed.

 CKB relies on dynamic linking and syscalls to provide additional capabilities required by the blockchain, such as reading external cells or other crypto computations.
 Any compilers with RV64I support, such as [riscv-gcc](https://github.com/riscv/riscv-gcc), [riscv-llvm](https://github.com/lowRISC/riscv-llvm) or [Rust](https://github.com/rust-embedded/wg/issues/218) can be used to generate CKB compatible scripts.

 ## RISC-V Runtime Model

 CKB leverages 64-bit RISC-V virtual machine to run contracts.
 We provide the core instructions in 64-bit address space, with additional integer multiplication/division extension instructions.
-Additional atomic extension operations are also provided for compatibility with Rust.
 CKB also supports RISC-V Compressed Instructions to reduce contract size.
 For maximum tooling and debugging support, CKB leverages Linux ELF format directly as contract format.

 Each contract has a maximum size of 10MB in uncompressed size, and 1MB in gzip size.
 CKB virtual machine has a maximum of 128 MB runtime memory for running contracts.
 VM's runtime memory provides space for executable code pages mapped from contracts, stack space, head space and mmapped pages of external cell.